hdlx/AltAppSwitcher/README.md

 This program brings MacOS-like application switching to Windows.
-Use `alt + tab` to switch active app and `alt + ~` to switch between windows of the active app.
+Use `alt + tab` to select active app (not window) and `alt + ~` to switch between windows of the active app.

 **Tested on Windows 10 and Windows 11.**